 If you’re a wine lover like myself, and you appreciate a glass of quality wine, you shouldn’t miss the opportunity to pay a visit to Cantina del Vino.
 Just like the name implies, it offers a wide range of wine, including the domestic ones you must try.
 Although the focus is on great wine, you won’t be leaving this place with an empty stomach.

-An important piece of information which I believe will save you a lot of trouble when in Belgrade is to make reservations in the nightclubs beforehand.
+An important piece of information that will save you a lot of trouble when in Belgrade is to make reservations in the nightclubs beforehand.
 Otherwise, if you show up “unannounced”, they may not have any tables or booths left for you.

 Belgrade is known for its nightlife not only in Europe, but all over the world.
 It is precisely the reason many people decide to visit it in the first place.
 To say that Belgrade has a vivid nightlife would be an understatement.
 It may be a bit hectic for some people, but there are definitely a lot of places to choose from.